 - Learning the timer’s functions

 - Observing voters: guidelines

 - Recording voting times

 - Downloading your timing data

 As you prepare to time voters, it’s worth taking a moment to get familiar with how the app works.
 The four controls for timing voting booths are at the center of the timer, but there are additional features at the top and bottom.

 Menu: This function provides a shortcut to the Introduction, Location Details, Ballot Details, and Voting Machine Details pages in case you want to return to them.

-Connect: Press this button when you’re ready to connect to the database and begin uploading your data while you collect it.
-Connecting to the database is optional; if you prefer to remain anonymous, you can use the app in Practice Mode.
-But if you want to download your voting time data, and if you want to contribute to the growing research on voting times, you need to connect.
+Record: Press this button if you want to connect to the database and upload your data while you collect it.
+Uploading your data is optional; if you prefer to remain anonymous, you can use the app in Practice Mode.
+But if you want to download your voting time data, and if you want to contribute to the growing research on voting times, you need to be recording.

 Help: Tapping this provides brief, helpful reminders about how the timer works.